kfarr3/embroidit/README.md

 ## Development

-The project is open source and provided under the BDS 3-Clause Licensce.
+The project is open source and provided under the BDS 3-Clause License.
 We encourage developers to use, and modify the project as they see fit.

 ### EmbLib Documentation

 the EmbLib library contains the basic structures necessary for representing a pattern.
-It also contains collections of algorithms for use is fill stitching and file management.
-All library methods are explained in the provided Javadocs.
+It also contains collections of algorithms for use in fill stitching and file management.
+All library methods are explained in the provided \<link havadocs here\> Javadocs.

-The EmbLib library provides the structures necessary for representing a pattern, basic algorithms for the fill stitching of shapes,

 ### The GUI